 The Company originates, markets, and services conventional and government-sponsored residential mortgage loans.
-Generally, conforming fixed rate residential mortgage loans are held for sale in the secondary market and non-conforming and adjustablerate residential mortgage loans may be held for investment.
-The volume of residential mortgage loans originated for sale and secondary market prices are the primary drivers of origination revenue.
+Confemalling fixed rate residential mortgage loans are held for sale in the secondary market and non-conforming and national mortgage loans may be held for investment.
+The volume of residential mortgage loans originated for sale and ondary market prices are the primary drivers of origination revenue.

-Residential mortgage loan commitments are generally outstanding for 30 to 90 days, which represents the typical period from commitment to originate a residential mortgage loan to when the closed loan is sold to an investor.
-Residential mortgage loan commitments are subject to both credit and price risk.
-Credit risk is managed through underwriting policies and procedures, including collateral requirements, which are generally accepted by the secondary loan markets.
-Price risk is primarily related to interest rate fluctuations and is partially managed through forward sales of residential mortgage-backed securities (primarily TBAs) or mandatory delivery commitments with investors.
+Residential mortgage loan commitments are generally outstanding for 30 to 90 days, which represents the typical period from mitment to originate a residential mortgage loan to when the closed loan is sold to an investor.
+Residential mortgage to manitments are subject to both credit and price risk.
+Credit risk is managed through underwriting policies and protecting sollateral requirements, which are generally accepted by the secondary loan markets.
+Price risk is primarily related interest rate fluctuations and is partially managed through forward sales of residential mortgage-backed securities (FBiArs) rily mandatory delivery commitments with investors.

-The unpaid principal balance of residential mortgage loans held for sale, notional amounts of derivative contracts related to residential mortgage loan commitments and forward contract sales and their related fair values are set forth below.
+The unpaid principal balance of residential mortgage loans held for sale, notional amounts of derivative contracts related tosidential mortgage loan commitments and forward contract sales and their related fair values are set forth below.